NVIDIAAICITYCHALLENGE/AICity_Team14/README.md

 AICity_Team14 -> Darknet-> code: Contains entire Darknet framework code with all necessary changes required for AIC dataset aic1080 trained.

+Please download the cfg folder from - https://drive.google.com/open?id=0B7BvwOfVcWAKMzNVWktVc0VzQ1k and place it inside Darknet->code as shown below.

 AICity_Team14 -> Darknet-> code -> cfg -> aic.data : contains the configurations and path locations for the training as well as validation folder of the dataset.

 AICity_Team14 -> Darknet-> code -> cfg -> yolo-aic.cfg : explains the yolo network with layers defined for the aic dataset.

+Please download the data folder from - https://drive.google.com/open?id=0B7BvwOfVcWAKMzNVWktVc0VzQ1k and place it inside Darknet->code as shown below.

 AICity_Team14 -> Darknet-> code -> data -> aic.names :contains all the 14 classes of the aic dataset which are to be detected.